challet/MooPlay/README.md

 * subtitles synchronized with the video

 The video element can be used by other scripts, MooPlay objects will adapt themself to state changes.

+All elements are css customizable.
+Actually, none great css has already been wrote for it.
+Then, you're welcome to make your own :)

 More functionnalities will be available.

 ![Screenshot](http://img94.imageshack.us/img94/47/image3gd.png)